 unreasonable idea for sited pins where there tends to be significant

+background noise, it is noticeable once in the home environment.
 As well as the obvious slight imbalance caused by not having a

 right-hand speaker, it occurred to me that given how Sega sound is